-Performance: max speed above Mach 2, range 10+ miles
+Performance: max speed above Mach 2, range 10+

 Early versions.
 AIM-9A was the prototype version.
 The AIM-9B, initial production version, entered the inventory in 1957 and was effective only at close range during day.
 These shortcomings were eliminated on subsequent AIM-9E/H/J/P versions.
-The third-generation Sidewinder, AIM-9L, added a more powerful solidpropellant rocket motor as well as tracking maneuvering ability.
-Production and delivery began in 1976; production ended in 1981.
+The third-generation Sidewinder, AIM-9L, added a more powerful solid-propellant rocket motor as well as tracking maneuvering ability.
+Production and delivery began in 1976;

+production ended in 1981.
 AIM-9M, a joint Navy-USAF project aimed at producing an improved version of AIM-9L with all-altitude, all-aspect, launch-and-leave intercept capability.
-Carriage options include: A-10, F-14, F-15, F-16, F-16 ADF, and F-18.
-This version has increased Infrared Counter-Countermeasures (IRCCM) capability, improved background discrimination, and a reduced-smoke rocket motor.
-First flight of prototype was in February 1978.
+Car-riage options include: A-10, F-14, F-15, F-16, F-16 ADF, and F-18.
+This version has increased Infrared Counter-Countermeasures (IRCCM) capability, im-proved background discrimination, and a reduced-smoke rocket motor.
+First flight of prototype was in February as a focal plane array imaging seeker, high off-boresight sensor, and a highly maneuverable jet-vane control system.
+The missile utilizes the existing AIM-9M rocket motor, warhead, and fuze.
+It will be integrated with the JHMCS to maximize its high off-boresight capability.
+It will be employed on F-15, F-16, F/A-18, F-22, and potentially JSF aircraft.

+1978.
 Full production began in FY81.
 AIM-9M-9.
 A recently completed modification to improve IRCCM capability of early missiles.

 AIM-9X is the result of a Navy-Air Force program, derived from a jointly funded demonstration and validation contract.
 Raytheon is the EMD contractor.
-The AIM-9X program recently completed a successful operational assessment and gained Defense Acquisition Board approval to enter into LRIP.
-The flight test program has completed 11 live guided-missile firings with nine kills of QF-4 target drones.
-USAF plans to buy 5,080 missiles.
+The AIM-9X entered LRIP from November 2000.
+The flight-test program has completed 17 live guided-missile firings with 10 kills of QF-4 target drones.
+USAF plans to buy 5,097 missiles.
+The AIM-9X incorporates advanced technologies such